stockc/mnug/public/meetup/next_meetup.md

 ### When?

-Talks starting at 8:00pm.
-Admission with beer & pizza from 7pm.
+Talks starting at 6:00pm.
+Admission with beer & food from 7pm.

 ### Where?